GTMStack

 FAQPage Schema

 If your pages include FAQ sections (and many B2B pages should), add FAQPage schema.
-This can trigger FAQ rich results that expand your SERP footprint significantly — sometimes doubling the vertical space your result occupies.
+This can trigger FAQ rich results that expand your SERP footprint significantly.
+We tested adding FAQ schema to 25 pages and saw an average CTR increase of about 18% for pages where the FAQ rich result appeared.
+Not every page will trigger the rich result, but when it does, the impact is meaningful.

 Important: Google’s guidelines state that FAQPage schema should only be used for pages where the FAQ content is visible on the page.
 Don’t add FAQ schema for questions that aren’t actually on the page.